 [START FIGURE 6.4 HERE]

 Time evolution of global annual mean tropospheric ozone burden (in Tg) from 1850 to 2100.
-Multi-model means for CMIP6 historical experiment (1850-2014) from UKESM1-LL-0, CESM2-WACCM, MRI-ESM2-0, GISS-E2.1-G and GFDL-ESM4 and for ScenarioMIP SSP3-7.0 experiment (2015-2100) are represented with their intermodel standard deviation (±1 , shaded areas).
+Multi-model means for CMIP6 historical experiment (1850-2014) from UKESM1-LL-0, CESM2-WACCM, MRI-ESM2-0, GISS-E2.1-G and GFDL-ESM4 and for ScenarioMIP SSP3-7.0 experiment (2015-2100) are represented with their inter-model standard deviation (±1 , shaded areas).
 Observation based global tropospheric ozone burden estimate (from Table 6.3) is for 2010-2014.
 Tropospheric Ozone Assessment Report (TOAR) multi-model mean value (from Table 6.3) is for 2000 with a ±1 error-bar.
 Atmospheric Chemistry and Climate Model Intercomparison Project (ACCMIP) multi-model means are for 1850, 1930, 1980 and 2000 time -slices with ±1 error-bars.
 The troposphere is masked by the tropopause pressure calculated in each model using the WMO thermal tropopause definition.
 Further details on data sources and processing are available in the chapter data table (Table 6.SM.1).

 [END FIGURE 6.4 HERE]

 Since the mid-20th century, the CMIP6 model ensemble shows a higher global trend (Figure 6.4).
-Since mid-1990s, the trends are better documented by observations (see also Section 2.2.5.3) and indicate spatial heterogeneity.
-In particular, in-situ observations at remote surface sites and in the lower free troposphere indicate positive trends that are far more common than negative trends, especially in the northern tropics and across southern and eastern Asia (Figure 6.5).
-The CMIP6 ensemble and observations largely agree in the magnitude of the global positive trend since 1997 (0.82 ± 0.13 Tg yr-1 in the model ensemble; 0.70 ± 0.15 Tg yr-1 in ozonesonde dataset; 0.83 ± 0.85 Tg yr-1 in the satellite ensemble) and qualitatively reproduce positive trends in Southern Hemisphere (Griffiths et al., 2020).
+Since the mid-1990s, the trends are better documented by observations (Section 2.2.5.3) and indicate spatial heterogeneity.
+In particular, in situ observations at remote surface sites and in the lower free troposphere indicate positive trends that are far more common than negative trends, especially in the northern tropics and across southern and eastern Asia (Figure 6.5).
+The CMIP6 ensemble and observations largely agree in the magnitude of the global positive trend since 1997 (0.82 ± 0.13 Tg yr–1 in the model ensemble; 0.70 ± 0.15 Tg yr–1 in the ozonesonde dataset; 0.83 ± 0.85 Tg yr–1 in the satellite ensemble) and qualitatively reproduce positive trends in the Southern Hemisphere (Griffiths et al., 2020).
 More analyses are needed for evaluation in other parts of the world to assess the skill of the recent ensemble based on CMIP6 emissions.

 [START FIGURE 6.5 HERE]